CAPSTONE-24-25-IRON-CODER/iron-coder-forum/README.md

     * Credentials that can be used for the admin page:
         *  Username: admin
         *  Password: testpassword

+# Work Done for Beta Build
+* Ability to search for posts by title, description, or by everything
+	* Relevant posts are displayed with the Status, Subjects, Replies/Views, and Last Reply for each post
+* Added engagement level status icons
+	* Locked, sad face, fire, rocket, and book
+	* Helps give an indication about the level of engagement
+* Added "No replies yet" message for posts that have 0 comments when browsing posts in the category page or in the Latest 10 Posts page.
+* Added ability for posts to be closed from the admin page.
+	* When a post is closed, users are no longer able to reply to it
+	* Users are presented with a "This Topic is Closed!" message and the comment/reply buttons are no longer visible
+* Added message for users that are not logged in
+	* Message says "You need to login to comment or reply!"
+	* Comment/reply buttons are not visible
+* Added TinyMCE rich text editor in the post creation page
+	* Users can use different fonts, font sizes, headings, text colors, highlighted text, and more.
+	* Users have the ability to insert formatted code samples into their posts (Rust, Python, Javascript, C++)
+		* Syntax highlighting when viewing the post page
+* Added ability for users to toggle the comment/reply input field when viewing a post
+* Added URL icon (favicon) to the base template
 # Work Done for Alpha Build
 * Ability to add comments/replies to posts through the UI
     * Only signed in users are able to post comments/replies